 That said, every campaign I’ve been involved with has taught me and our company a number of valuable lessons that we’ve applied for the benefit of our customers.
-In other words, there’s always a little ‘good’ to go along with the ‘bad’ and even the downright ‘ugly’ simulations.
+In other words, there’s always a little ‘good’ to go along with the ‘bad’ and even the downright ‘ugly’ phishing simulations.
 I’d like to share some of the lessons we’ve learned, and hope that they’ll save you the pain of going through them yourself.

 It only seems easy

-At some point after rolling out a training program, you start wondering what results you need to obtain to prove you’ve run an effective or successful anti-phishing campaign.
+At some point after rolling out a training program, you start wondering what results you need to obtain from the phishing platform, to prove you’ve run an effective or successful anti-phishing campaign.
 Most phishing training programs are considered effective if they lower the simulation click rate.
 But this definition of success speaks more to the complexity of the simulations used at a given period of time than about their actual effectiveness.
 It also puts some pressure on you, the person running the program, to lower test difficulty to prove its success.
 But it’s important to remember that while easier simulations may lower the click rate, they rarely improve the ‘phishing IQ’ of your employees.

 It’s all in the details

 It’s only once you deploy the simulation that you can tell if it’s been effective.
 Unfortunately, there’s no way to avoid the steep learning curve that everyone managing anti-phishing campaigns must face.
 There’s an old saying that applies here: “Learn from the mistakes of others.
 You can never live long enough to make them yourself.”